visual-framework/vf-core/components/vf-box/README.md

 ## About

-The `vf-box` container is an element to be used when ...
+The `vf-box` layout container can add spacing, a background color, a border, and text colours to an area of content.

 ## Usage

-A `vf-box` can be used in all grid systems and also inside of `vf-content`.
+A `vf-box` can be used in all layout components (`vf-grid`, `vf-stack`, `embl-grid`) and also inside of `vf-content`.

 For now `vf-box` is only designed to accept a heading and text (both have classes).
 The text node – `vf-box__text` can also accept a link which will inherit the text colour.

 ## Options